abdellaui/clipboard_transport/README.md

 assume your are working with 2 different computers in 2 different networks with one has root permissions and the other one is restricted as much as possible, like you **aren't** able:
 - to install your own applications
 - to visit websites for sharing content
-- to visit websites urls which tunnels to your localhost via e.g. `ngrok`
+- to call urls which tunnels to your localhost via e.g. `ngrok`

 in adition, you aren't able to configure your router to accept trafic from outsite. beside that, you only want to share your clipboard in one-way from high privileged computer to low privileged computer.